manikantapbt/Space-shuttle-simulator/README.md

 # Space-shuttle-simulator
-Application built using GLUT library in C
+Application built using GLUT library in C.
 Add these Flags while compiling in ubuntu -lglut -lGLU -lGL -lm.